Lindsay Anderson: Personal life

-Gavin Lambert's memoir, Mainly About Lindsay Anderson, wrote that Anderson was homosexual and repressed his orientation, which was seen as a betrayal by his other friends.
-In November 2006 Malcolm McDowell told The Independent that he believed Anderson was gay, and said:
+Gavin Lambert's memoir Mainly About Lindsay Anderson wrote that Anderson was homosexual and repressed his orientation, which was seen as a betrayal by his other friends.
+This caused him intense grief by his later years, with writer David Storey stating, "Lindsay had a great battle with his homosexuality throughout his life.
+He just couldn't come to terms with it.
+This conflict was central to his life, and out of it came a terrible cynicism and an attitude that was more and more sour and embittered."

+In November 2006, Malcolm McDowell told The Independent that he believed Anderson was gay, stating:

-Death
+Death and legacy

 Anderson died from a heart attack on 30 August 1994 at the age of 71.

+Following the publication of Anderson's diaries and collected writings in 2004, there has been a revival of interest in Anderson scholarship, including several edited collections and monographs addressing his work from a variety of critical perspectives.
+The centenary of Anderson's birth in 2023 was marked by special events at the University of Stirling, where the Anderson papers are currently held.

 Theatre productions

 All Royal Court, London, unless otherwise indicated: